pachyderm/docs/content/latest/reference/pipeline-spec/_index.md

 ## Before You Start
 - Pachyderm's pipeline specifications can be written in JSON or YAML.
-- Pachyderm uses its json parser if the first character is `{`.
+- MLDM uses its json parser if the first character is `{`.
 - A pipeline specification file can contain multiple pipeline declarations at once.

 ## Minimal Spec